HELPING YOUR CHILD BUILD CONFIDENCE

 Many of us weren’t brought up with confidence.
 Today’s shy adults come from reserved families where there was little communication about ideas, thoughts and feelings; or at school they were discouraged from talking or asking questions.
 Many of us were taught, at home, the cultural value of self-effacement and modesty, encouraged not to “show off” by seeking attention for ourselves.
 Some of us are bringing up our children in the same way.
 But in the working world, others are not aware of our backgrounds or the conditioning that has made us who we are.
 The shy adult who doesn’t believe in himself is passed over by his more confident peers.

-To enable our children to project confidence, inspiring and encouraging others, we can help them practice confident thinking and speaking.
+To enable our children to project confidence, inspiring and encouraging others, we can help them practise confident thinking and speaking.

-Try Julia Gabriel’s eleven tips to guide you along the way to success:
+Try these eleven tips to guide you along the way to success:

 1. Confidence in conversation leads to confidence in life.